slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

 - «Why did you decide to do X in that order?» This sparks dialogue, not debate.
 Lead people to discover your suggestion.
-Smart people often reach the same conclusion or you may learn something if you're humble to listen.
+Smart people often reach the same conclusion or you may learn something if you’re humble to listen.
 - «Can you take another look at this for XYZ reasons?» Gives ownership while prompting fixes. «Because» is a great motivator.
 - «Interesting, how do you feel about it?
 And your team?
 Is that the best you can do?»